strapi/documentation/docs/developer-docs/latest/plugins/graphql.md

 #### Custom configuration for resolvers

-A resolver is a GraphQL query handler (i.e. a function, or a collection of functions, that generate(s) a response for a GraphQL query).
+A resolver is a GraphQL query or mutation handler (i.e. a function, or a collection of functions, that generate(s) a response for a GraphQL query or mutation).
 Each field has a default resolver.

 When [extending the GraphQL schema](#extending-the-schema), the `resolversConfig` key can be used to define a custom configuration for a resolver, which can include: